bordernone/SinglePlayerRacing/README.md

     this.coins.push(coin);
 }
 ```
-Regarding the *HTML* apsect, I helped with customizing and updaing the table in the homepage to display the top 10 players on the leaderboard.
-Thus, there is a new top-ten highscore, the table will get updated.
+Regarding the *HTML* apsect, I helped with customizing and updating the table in the homepage to display the top 10 players on the leaderboard.
+Thus, there is a new top-ten highscore, the values on the table will be changed.
 I also had fun with styling the apperance of our webpage.

 Overall, this project provided me with an opportunity to apply new concepts that we learned in class, like neDB and advanced *p5js* functions, to create a game that everyone can enjoy.
 In addtion, being in group allowed our game to go through many iterations under such a short a period and be accomplisshed at the end.
 Thus, after spending time conceptualizing, planning, implmenting, and debugging our game, I was so proud that many people played and provided us with many positive and constructive feedback.